Official Umbro England Rugby Shirts and Kit

-Along with the Six Nations itself, England also plays for 3 other trophies during the Six Nations; the Triple Crown (awarded if either Scotland, England, Ireland or Wales beat all other Home Nations); Calcutta Cup (vs Scotland) and the Millennium Trophy (vs Ireland).
+Along with the Six Nations itself, England also play for 3 other trophies during the Six Nations; the Triple Crown (awarded if either Scotland, England, Ireland or Wales beat all other Home Nations); Calcutta Cup (vs Scotland) and the Millennium Trophy (vs Ireland).
 A Grand Slam is also awarded for a clean sweep of every team.

 England has been involved with every Rugby World Cup tournament since it’s inception in 1987 and reached the final on four occasions.
 In 1991 they lost to Australia 12-6, in 2007 to South Africa 15-6, in 2019 again losing to South Africa 32-12.
 Their solitary victory came in 2003, thanks to that famous Jonny Wilkinson drop goal in extra time.

-The 2023 Rugby World Cup will take place in France, and England have qualified already automatically having placed third or above in the pool stages of the 2019 tournament.
+The 2023 Rugby World Cup will take place in France, and England have qualified automatically having placed third or above in the pool stages of the 2019 tournament.
 They qualified 1st in Pool C in Japan with wins over Tonga, the USA and Argentina.
 Their fourth match versus France was cancelled due to the effects of the deadly Typhoon Hagibis.
 However, by this point, England had done enough to qualify top of the group and proceed to the knock-out stages.
 A 40-16 quarter-final win over Australia and a famous 19-7 semi-final victory over the New Zealand All Blacks took them to rugby union's biggest stage, the Rugby World Cup Final.
 The second Webb Ellis trophy wasn't to be, as South Africa ousted Eddie Jones' men in the final.

 The English Rugby Union - known as the RFU - has their home base at Twickenham Stadium in London.
 In the early 1900s, the union moved Internationals around several locations before deciding to invest in its infrastructure.
 The land was purchased in 1907 for £5572 and construction began the following year.
 On the 15th of January 1910, the England Rugby team took to the pitch to play Wales for Twickenham's first match.